titanix/XamlPreprocessor/README.md

 ## What?

-A command line utility + MSBuild Task to enable conditional compilation like directives in XAML file.
+A command line utility + MSBuild Task to enable conditional compilation like directives in XAML files.

 ## Why?

 * To mutualise more code between Windows Phone, Windows 8 and 10 apps
-* To make different versions of an app with the ease of conditional compilation directive
+* To make different versions of an application with the ease of conditional compilation directives
 * Incidentally any other light XML transformations

 ## How?